ahernanzl/pyClim-SDM/README.md

 - **PSDM**: (Parametric) Scaled Distribution Mapping (Switanek *et al.*, 2021)
 - **ANA-SYN**: Analog based on synoptic analogy. **1NN**: Nearest analog, **kNN**: k-nearest analogs, **rand**: random analog from Probability Density Function.
 See Hernanz *et al.* (2021).
 - **ANA-LOC**: Same as ANA-SYN but using synoptic+local analogy.
 See Petisco de Lara, (2008a), Amblar-Francés *et al*.
 (2017) and Hernanz *et al.* (2021).
-- **ANA-PCP**: Same as ANA-SYN but using precipitation pattern analogy.
+- **ANA-VAR**: Same as ANA-SYN but using precipitation pattern analogy.
 - **GLM**: Generalized Linear Model.
 Logistic + MLR (**LIN**), or over transformed data (**EXP** for exponential and **CUB** for cubic regression).
 See Amblar-Francés *et al*.
 (2017) and Hernanz *et al.* (2021).
 Based on SDSM (Wilby *et al.*, 2002),
-- **ANN**: Artificial Neural Networks.
-Non-linear machine learning classification and regression.
-See García-Valero (2021) and Hernanz *et al.* (2021).
 - **SVM**: Support Vector Machine.
 Non-linear machine learning classification and regression.
 See Hernanz *et al.* (2021).
 - **LS-SVM**: Least Square Support Vector Machine.
 Linear machine learning classification and non-linear regression.
 See Hernanz *et al.* (2021).
+- **RF**: Random Forest.
+Non-linear machine learning classification and regression.
+- **XGB**: eXtreme Gradient Boost.
+Non-linear machine learning classification and regression.
+- **ANN**: Artificial Neural Networks.
+Non-linear machine learning classification and regression.
+See García-Valero (2021) and Hernanz *et al.* (2021).
+- **CNN**: Convoltional Neural Networks.
+Non-linear machine learning classification and regression.
+- **CNN-SYN**: Convoltional Neural Networks based on synoptic fields.
+Non-linear machine learning classification and regression.
 - **WG-NMM**: Non-homogeneous Markov Model.
 Non-parametric Weather Generator based on a first-order two-state (wet/dry) Markov chain.
 Both the transition probabilities and the empirical distributions used for the intensity are conditioned on the precipitation given by the reanalysis/models.
 See Richardson (1981).
 - **WG-PDF**: Downscaling parameters of the distributions instead of downscaling daily data.
 See Erlandsen *et al.* (2020) and Benestad (2021).